invertedv/invertedv.github.io/about.md

 I started programming way back when in Pascal as an intern for [MDSI](https://en.wikipedia.org/wiki/Applicon).
 My project was to write a spelling checker!

-I ended up earning a PhD from Texas A&M with an emphasis in statistical computing.
+I ended up earning a PhD in statistics from Texas A&M with an emphasis in statistical computing.

 I've written user applications in VB, VBA (*sigh*, yes this is possible) and Python.
 These days I write in Go whenever possible.
-These apps have generally been a delivery system for models that I've built.
+My apps have generally been a delivery system for models that I've built.

-Being a statistician, there's been plenty of SAS and R as well.
+Being a statistician, there's been plenty of SAS and R/Splus,  as well.

 When I joined Google in 2018, I was the only data scientist hired through the [Rabbit Hole](https://thehustle.co/the-secret-google-interview-that-landed-me-a-job/).

-Here's my profile on [LinkedIn](www.linkedin.com/in/will-alexander-data-scientist).
+Here's my profile on [LinkedIn](https://www.linkedin.com/in/will-alexander-data-scientist).

 ### Contact me